frederic-perez/AmE-dictionary/dictionary.md

 __throng__ _n_ :five::hammer: _A throng of news media members._
 __throttle__ _v_
 __throttling__ _Throttling the Philadelphia Eagles._
-__through and through__ _It's a flagship through and through._
-__through and through__ _She was a class act through and through._
+__through and through__ :two::hammer: _It's a flagship through and through._ _She was a class act through and through._
-__through__ _Extreme heat and humidity will scorch parts of the central U.S. through the weekend._
-__through__ _adj, adv, prep_ :four: As an adjective, through means finished or done.
+__through__ _adj, adv, prep_ :five: As an adjective, through means finished or done.
 As an adverb it can mean backward and forward, completely, up to and including, or all the way to the end.
 The preposition through means in and out of. _Its current show runs through July 9._ _An exhibition works on display through July 8._ _"The Rat Pack" musical, through July 14._ _"Macbeth."
-July 5 through 15._
+July 5 through 15._ _Extreme heat and humidity will scorch parts of the central U.S. through the weekend._
 __throw a fit__ _He watched a reality show in which a girl throws a hfit when her parents get her the wrong expensive car for her birthday._
 __throw a monkey off his back__
 __throw in the towel__ :two::hammer: